As well-known, aluminum is a good metal, but is limited by poor mechanical properties.

 SERIES 7000 Al-CuZn: Not for Alimentary – Good mechanical properties – Poor corrosion resistance – Good oxidation with optimum final mechanical properties; Corrosion resistance lower than other alloys with a risk of bollards (see Defects section).

 The company G.H.A.
-Europe® is made available to any requested advice regarding the choice of the right alloy with its treatment according to the needs of the customer.
+Europe® is available for any requested advice regarding the choice of the right alloy and treatment according to the needs of the customer.